mewisme/messenger/README.md

 ## Description

 Messenger is a native desktop application that wraps the Messenger web interface (messenger.com) in a standalone window.
-It provides a desktop experience for Facebook Messenger with native features like notifications, clipboard management, and automatic updates.
+It provides a desktop experience for Facebook Messenger with native features like notifications and clipboard management.

 ## Features

 - Native desktop application for Windows, macOS, and Linux
-- Automatic update checking and installation
 - System notifications support
 - Clipboard manager integration
 - Window positioning and management
-- Native menu bar integration

 ## Prerequisites